VascoRafaelAzevedo/IoT-greenhouse/README.md

 The collaboration provides guidance, research insights, and support for the IoT and embedded systems aspects of the project, allowing us to align the prototype with academic and industry standards.

-**Note:** This collaboration focuses on practical, hands-on experience with real-world IoT systems and their installation process, including MQTT-based telemetry, microcontroller programming, server-side data management, and electronics selection and research.
+**Note:** This collaboration focuses on practical, hands-on experience with real-world IoT systems and their installation process, including MQTT-based telemetry, microcontroller programming, server-side data management, electronics selection, and research.
 For the final delivery, a real, full-scale, working prototype will be made.

 ## 📖 References